Join the team

 This position is a step up from general nursery production and requires demonstrated experience with irrigation systems and a higher level of plant knowledge.
 You will be responsible for monitoring and maintaining our computerised drip irrigation network across the full 20-acre growing site, as well as taking a leading role in plant husbandry — identifying early signs of disease, pest pressure, or nutritional deficiency, and responding accordingly.

 Your primary focus will be on irrigation system inspection, maintenance, and daily monitoring — checking pressure, identifying blocked or damaged emitters, adjusting schedules by species and container size, and logging any anomalies.
-You will also be responsible for plant health monitoring across the growing areas: assessing foliage condition, identifying and escalating disease or pest observations, and maintaining growing area records in accordance with our NIASA compliance requirements.
+You will also be responsible for plant health monitoring across the growing areas: assessing foliage condition, identifying and escalating disease or pest observations, and maintaining growing area records in accordance with our biosecurity programme requirements.

 In addition to these specialist responsibilities, you will contribute to general nursery production tasks alongside the broader team: potting, staging, loading and dispatch preparation, and biosecurity protocol adherence.